 Improve results with your Facebook ads through consistency

 Consistency between your Facebook ad and landing page is key.

 Just imagine you receive an invitation in the mail for a Halloween party.
 But when you show up on your friend’s doorstep (in full-on bunny gear), the door opens onto…a formal cocktail soiree with your boss.
 Oops.
 You didn’t get what you bargained for, right?
 And you’d probably turn & run.
-Well, when your landing page & ad don’t align, your traffic turns and runs too.
+Well, when your landing page and digital ad don’t align, your traffic turns and runs too.

 Your goal is a friction-less, frustration-free transition from ad to action.
-That means giving clear signals (…like a single call to action) and a streamlined path (art & copy that carries your audience along, reassuring them they are in the right place and that they can trust you to deliver on your promise).
+That means giving clear signals (…like a single call to action) and a streamlined path (art and copy that carries your audience along, reassuring them they are in the right place and that they can trust you to deliver on your promise).